hendrik49/go-mysql-jwt/README.md

 # go-mysql-rest-api
-A guide for creating RESTful API with Golang and MySQL and Gin.
+A guide for creating RESTful API with Golang and MySQL, JWT, and Gin.

-Create a Database called Gotest then run
+Create a Database called godb
+then run

   $ ./migrate